 Concerning relationships, nothing is easy for Lenú.
 No relationship is that linear.

 Her main relationship, not only in this book but in the whole saga, is with Lila.
 No doubt.
-However, Lenú shows a duality of feelings towards her childhood friend, which keeps this complicated relationship in a constant precarious balance.
+However, Lenú shows a duality of feelings towards her childhood friend, which keeps their relationship in a constant, precarious balance.
 The rivalry between them is evident from the first book, but it seems to grow as they age.
-Elena needs her, but can’t deal with her manners and her straight forward, hurtful critics.
+Elena needs her, but can’t deal with her manners and her straightforward, hurtful criticisms.

 We could tell that Elena has a problematic relationship with herself as well.
 She wants to move forward, having a life away from Naples and everything the town represents to her.
-Nonetheless, her most profound feelings seem to be more alike with this environment that she despites.
-She lives between two worlds and feels that she doesn’t fit any of them.
+Nonetheless, her most profound feelings seem more in line with the environment she despises.
+She lives between two worlds and feels that she doesn’t fit in any of them.

 Ups and Downs

-One of the things that I like in Ferrante’s story is the sense of realism we get from there.
+One of the things I like about Ferrante’s story is the sense of realism we get from it.
 Elena’s life is full of ups and downs, like the lives of all of us.
 She keeps going, fighting her battles, and trying to balance everything.
-Sometimes with success, while other times, it seems that her whole world is falling apart.
+Sometimes, with success; other times, it seems that her whole world is falling apart.
 I found it a very realistic way to represent real life.

-Elena has to deal and balance her literary ambition with her personal life.
+Elena has to balance her literary ambition with her personal life.
 Her need for freedom, personally and professionally, with her image of wife and mother.

 Good Plot, Good Rhythm

 Those Who Leave and Those Who Stay is a densely plotted story with excellent narrative rhythm.
-The abyss of differences between the two main characters increases by the different life-styles they have now.
+The abyss between the two main characters widens with the different lifestyles they now lead.
 Elena is in a different world now.
-However, the scenes of violence and, sometimes cruelty, keep happening around her, making her think more seriously in the women’s role in that society.
+However, the scenes of violence and, sometimes, cruelty keep happening around her, making her think more seriously about the role of women in that society.

 In this book, Elena seems to tell less of Lila’s story and more of her own.
-This choice appears as a clear attempt to escape from her influence, which Elena blames for her doubts and unhappiness.
+This choice appears to be a clear attempt to escape her influence, which Elena blames for her doubts and unhappiness.

-Ferrante tells a story, connecting the political and domestic life of a generation in a marvelous way that makes it difficult for you to put the book down.
+Ferrante tells a story that connects the political and domestic lives of a generation in a marvelous way, making it difficult for you to put the book down.
 The ending of the book is not exactly a surprise, but it is, no doubt, an excellent way to make us pick up the next volume.

 Comments